 Of all the ways that technology has changed my life in the past 26 years, today I’m noticing the impact on the birthday experience itself.
-First it changed how we celebrated our birthdays: along came home movie parties, arcade birthdays, video game nights.
+First it changed how we celebrated our birthdays: along came home movie parties, arcade birthdays, video game nights –thought in Bouncy castle with ball pit for a few seconds but that’s for children.
 Then it changed the invitations: phone calls and notecards gave way to e-mails and e-vites.
 Most recently, it’s changed who marks the occasion: so far today I’ve had 5 “happy birthday ” tweets and 35+ Facebook messages.

 Many of these are from people who wouldn’t have known about my birthday in the days before Facebook reminders, or twittered birthday reflections.
 Like much of what happens on social networks, these birthday greetings have the effect of making our web of connection more visible, and in some cases, re-awakening relationships that have gone dormant.